DavyDaSilva/DavyDaSilva/README.md

 * Logistic Regression
 * DashBoard in Power BI
 * A/B test with Abacus.AI
+* AI agent with n8n to Automated Analyses

 and I am currently working in web app using Stremlit Libery with Python.